Accenture/aada/README.md

 Accenture Active Directory Authenticator

 ## Release information
+Release 1.0.0-beta, published June 9, 2021 - Complete overhaul and
+refactor to use OAuth2 as a trusted Azure AD application.
+This version is 100% different, and not backward compatible with prior versions.
+It requires a custom trust on the assumed role, but with that trust, buys a completely seamless CLI authentication experience.

 Release 0.1.8, published March 15, 2021 - New builds with Go version
 1.16.2.